deconz-community/deconz-docker/README.md

 #### Healthcheck for container status

-Healthcheck is used for checking Phoscon web app port for detect current healthy state of the running deconz container.
+Healthcheck is used for checking Phoscon web app port for detect current healthy state of the running deCONZ container.

 #### Running on Docker for Mac / Docker for Windows